 He graduated in 2015 with an MSc degree in Civil Engineering, specialisation Hydraulic Engineering, at the Delft University of Technology.
 For his thesis, he developed a method to determine the probability of dike failure due to wave overtopping for dike-foreshore systems, including the infragravity waves and morphological changes.

 After his graduation, he started working as a researcher at the section of Hydraulic Structures and Flood Risk of Delft University of Technology.
 There, he co-wrote a journal paper on a new prediction formula for the spectral wave period Tm-1,0.
-Furthermore, he performed a numerical study on the stability of underlayers of rock structures subject to waves (in cooperation with Deltares), and he co-wrote a book and created a photo exhibition for the Prof. dr. ir.
+Furthermore, he performed a numerical study on the stability of underlayers of rock structures subject to waves (in cooperation with Deltares), and he co-wrote a book for the Prof. dr. ir.
 J.F.
 Agema prize, the prize for the best and most innovative hydraulic engineering project.

 The topic of his research is: 'The effects of non-linear refraction and oblique wave attack on wave overtopping in complex estuaries'.